janzeteachesit/100-days-of-code/rules.md

 2. If I code for work (coding for someone else), that time won't count towards the challenge; but coding that is to develop my skills is acceptable.
 3. I will try push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
-5. I will work on real projects, facing real challenges.
-The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))
+5. I have just started learning to code and will use the time spent doing tutorials, online courses and other similar resources will  towards this challenge, as per the [FAQ](FAQ.md).
+As quickly as is possible, I will start work on real projects, and accept real coding challenges.

 ## Ideas to make this challenge more effective